fbpx

 Accounting professionals have a good chance of finding a job in Ireland—and you’ll get paid a pretty penny, too!
 Due to the shortage of professionals, accountants can earn €120,000 a year, along with bonuses and additional perks such as pensions, hybrid work, and annual increases in salary.

 And, as icing on the cake, Ireland has one of the best work-life balances in Europe, with up to 42 weeks of maternity leave, 20 vacation days, and 10 public holidays.
 That’s more vacation time to see the rest of Europe while you work!
-Learn more about how to snag a work visa for Ireland if you’re an accountant or not
+Learn more about jobs in Ireland for Americans Ireland if you’re an accountant or not

 According to an industry report, there is a major labor shortage in the healthcare sector in Europe.
 Similar to the education industry, more than half of current health care workers are expected to retire or leave early, creating over 11 million job openings!